Finite-momentum superconductivity in two-dimensional altermagnets with a Rashba-type spin-orbit coupling: Results based on the linearized gap equation

-The upturn of the second-order transition line in the inter-band pairing region and the emergence of the reentrant region implies the finite-momentum superconductivity is stabilized at the larger $\so$ and $\AM$.
+In Fig.~\ref{fig:inplane_T=0.01}(a), the upturn of the second-order transition line in the inter-band pairing region and the emergence of the reentrant region are observed, implying that the finite-momentum superconductivity is stabilized at the larger $\so$ and $\AM$.
 The mechanism of the stabilization can be interpreted from the nesting condition for the FFLO state\cite{H_Shimahara_nesting}.
-It has been reported that the enhancement of the critical field can be occurred when the two Fermi surfaces (FSs) $E_{\uparrow}(\bm{k}+\nobreak\bm{q}/2)=0$ and $E_{\downarrow}(-\bm{k}+\bm{q}/2)=0$ have a good fit.
-To check the nesting structure for the present system, Figs.~\ref{fig:nesting_FS}(a) and \ref{fig:nesting_FS}(b) exhibit the two FSs.
-The green (orange) solid line represents $k^{\lambda=-}_0(\phi)$ [$k^{\lambda=+}_0(\phi+\pi)$,], where $k^{\lambda}_0(\phi)$ is the radial length of the FS as a function of an azimuthal angle $\phi$ and defined as
+It has been reported that the enhancement of the critical field can be occurred when the two FSs $E_{\uparrow}(\bm{k}+\nobreak\bm{q}/2)=0$ and $E_{\downarrow}(-\bm{k}+\bm{q}/2)=0$ have a good fit.
+To check the nesting condition for the present system, Figs.~\ref{fig:nesting_FS}(a) and \ref{fig:nesting_FS}(b) show the two FSs involved in the inter-band pairing.
+The green (orange) solid line represents $k^{\lambda=-}_0(\phi)$ [$k^{\lambda=+}_0(\phi+\pi)$], where $k^{\lambda}_0(\phi)$ is the radial length of the FS as a function of the azimuthal angle $\phi$ and defined as